 Badge holder’s responsibility

-Blue badge holders have a duty under Regulation 9 (of The Disabled Persons (badges for Motor Vehicles)(England) Regulations 2000)) to return the badge to South Gloucestershire Council if;
+Blue Badge holders have a duty under Regulation nine (of The Disabled Persons (badges for Motor Vehicles)(England) Regulations 2000) to return the badge to South Gloucestershire Council if;

 - the badge expires